kaderate/cryptowatch-ruby/README.md

-# Cryptowatch Library for Ruby
+# Cryptowatch Wrapper in Ruby

 Developpement of *a simple interface in Ruby for Cryptowatch.*